Tardive dyskinesia: Causes

 Tardive dyskinesia was first described in the 1950s shortly after the introduction of chlorpromazine and other antipsychotic drugs.
-However, the exact mechanism of the disorder remains largely uncertain.
-The most compelling line of evidence suggests that tardive dyskinesia may result primarily from neuroleptic-induced dopamine supersensitivity in the nigrostriatal pathway, with the D2 dopamine receptor being most affected.
-Neuroleptics act primarily on this dopamine system, and older neuroleptics, which have greater affinity for the D2 binding site, are associated with high risk for tardive dyskinesia.
+However, the exact mechanism of the disorder remains uncertain.
+One line of evidence suggests that tardive dyskinesia may result primarily from antipsychotic dopamine supersensitivity in the nigrostriatal pathway, with the D2 dopamine receptor being most affected.
+Antipsychotics act primarily on this dopamine system, and older antipsychotics, which have greater affinity for the D2 binding site, are associated with high risk for tardive dyskinesia.
 The D2 hypersensitivity hypothesis is also supported by evidence of a dose–response relationship, withdrawal effects, studies on D2 agonists and antagonists, animal studies, and genetic polymorphism research.
+However, the time-course of tardive dyskinesia and its increased prevalence in older populations and drug and alcohol users suggest that dopamine supersensitivity is not a complete explanation.
+Oxidative stress is another causal explanation that accounts for the deficits in the dopamine supersensitivity hypothesis.

-Given similar doses of the same neuroleptic, differences among individuals still exist in the likelihood of developing tardive dyskinesia.
+Given similar doses of the same antipsychotic, differences among individuals still exist in the likelihood of developing tardive dyskinesia.
 Such individual differences may be due to genetic polymorphisms, which code for D2 receptor binding site affinity, or prior exposure to environmental toxins.
-Decreased functional reserve or cognitive dysfunction, associated with aging, intellectual disability, alcohol and drug use, or traumatic head injuries, has also been shown to increase risk of developing the disorder among those treated with neuroleptics.
+Decreased functional reserve or cognitive dysfunction, associated with aging, intellectual disability, alcohol and drug use, or traumatic head injuries, has also been shown to increase risk of developing the disorder among those treated with antipsychotics.
 Antipsychotic drugs can sometimes camouflage the signs of tardive dyskinesia from occurring in the early stages; this can happen from the individual having an increased dose of an antipsychotic drug.
 Often the symptoms of tardive dyskinesia are not apparent until the individual comes off of the antipsychotic drugs; however, when tardive dyskinesia worsens, the signs become visible.

 Other dopamine antagonists and antiemetics can cause tardive dyskinesia, such as metoclopramide and promethazine, used to treat gastrointestinal disorders.
-Atypical antipsychotics are considered lower-risk for causing TD than their typical counterparts with their relative rates of TD of 13.1% and 32.4% respectively in short-term trials with haloperidol being the main typical antipsychotic utilised in said trials.
+Atypical antipsychotics are considered lower-risk for causing TD than their typical counterparts, with incidence rates of 13.1% and 32.4% respectively in short-term trials primarily utilising haloperidol as the typical antipsychotic.
 Quetiapine and clozapine are considered the lowest risk agents for precipitating TD.
 From 2008, there have been reported cases of the anti-psychotic medication aripiprazole, a partial agonist at D2 receptors, leading to tardive dyskinesia.

 As of 2013, reports of tardive dyskinesia in aripiprazole have grown in number.

-The available research seems to suggest that the concurrent prophylactic use of a neuroleptic and an antiparkinsonian drug is useless to avoid early extrapyramidal side-effects and may render the person more sensitive to tardive dyskinesia.
+The available research seems to suggest that the concurrent prophylactic use of an antipsychotic and an antiparkinsonian drug is useless to avoid early extrapyramidal side-effects and may render the person more sensitive to tardive dyskinesia.
 Since 1973 the use of these drugs has been found to be associated with the development of tardive dyskinesia.